oss-review-toolkit/ort/website/docs/getting-started/tutorial.md

 ```

 This happens because `mime-types` does not have `package-lock.json` file.
-Without this file the versions of (transitive) dependencies that are defined with version ranges could change at any time, leading to different results of the analyzer.
+Without this file, the versions of (transitive) dependencies that are defined with version ranges could change at any time, leading to different results of the analyzer.
 To override this check, use the global `-P ort.analyzer.allowDynamicVersions=true` option:

 ```shell